aJanuary/jivydocs/README.md

 The cache root is the path of the directory that the jar files will be extracted to, and the static documentation served from.
 It must be readable and writable by `www-data`.

+### Template
+The template is a path to a PHP file that is used to generate the HTML for an index page.
+It has references to the `$module_description` and `$org_module_revs` variables.

+`$module_description` is an array containing the `organisation`, `module` and `revision`, depending on how many are specified in the url.
+It will be empty for the root index page.

+`$org_module_revs` is an array of either organisations, modules or revisions, depending on which index page is being rendered.

 Warning
 -------